-Careers in the human nutrition field have gained considerable interest during the past few decades as more people recognize nutrition is a vital part of their health.
-In fact, the U.S. Department of Labor projects that employment of dietitians and nutritionists will grow 21 percent by 2022 - faster than any other profession.
+Careers in the nutrition field have gained considerable interest during the past few decades as more people recognize nutrition is a vital part of their health.
+In fact, the U.S. Department of Labor projects that employment of dietitians and nutritionists will grow 15 percent by 2026 - faster than the average for all occupations.

-The Human Nutrition program at Ohio State can help you make your career aspirations a reality.
+A Human Nutrition degree from Ohio State can help you make your career aspirations a reality.
 Our multidisciplinary program, taught by experts in the field, concentrates on how nutrients and their metabolism promote optimal health.
 The curriculum encompasses coursework from disciplines across the university to provide foundational knowledge in numerous areas of nutrition including food science, macronutrient and micronutrient metabolism, global nutrition, medical nutrition therapy and nutrition counseling.

-Whether you are an undergraduate or graduate student, you'll be exposed to research and scientific methods that will propel you into your career, no matter which path you choose.
+Whether you are an undergraduate or graduate student, you'll learn research and scientific methods that will propel you into your career, no matter which path you choose.
 The opportunities for in-the-field training are abundant, with businesses regularly seeking our students for internships throughout the school year.

-Human Nutrition at Ohio State has internationally renowned faculty.
-Their research, teaching and outreach on diverse nutrition topics ranging from community and behavioral nutrition to biomolecular nutrition, clinical nutrition and food safety that seeks to improve the quality of life of individuals and their families.
+Our internationally renowned faculty use their research, teaching and outreach – on diverse nutrition topics ranging from community and behavioral nutrition to biomolecular nutrition, clinical nutrition and food safety – to improve the quality of life of individuals and their families.
 As educators, our faculty members pique the curiosities of students and challenge them to achieve their aspirations.

 Whether you are interested in the science of nutrition, the clinical skills needed to help others take charge of their health through nutrition or the business side of the industry, the Human Nutrition program will equip you to become a confident and educated nutrition professional.